kablaa/CTF-Workshop/guide.md

 ## 2. Basic Scripting

- Your first task is to practice your scripting skills.
+ Your next task is to practice your scripting skills.
 Navigate to the _scripting_ directory.
 For this set of challenges, you will be using `socat` to create a network socket, listen on `port 1234` and run the executable.
 To do this, first make sure you have socat installed.
 On Ubuntu:

       sudo apt-get install socat